ggargucsc/Mixedmodel-vs-Bayesian-comparison/README.md

 # Model comparisons

-I have compared classical, mixed and bayesian models to find out the accurarcy of predictions in each of the models.
+I have compared classical, mixed and bayesian models to find out the accuracy of predictions in each of the models.

 Here's the html file that shows the comparison between these models: